port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 }
 ```

-A formulaProperty that links to the slack channel of the squad can be:
+A Formula Property that links to the slack channel of the squad can be:

 ```json showLineNumbers
 "owning_squad_slack": {